Skip to content

 // Subscribe to new checkpoints in real-time

-for await (const checkpoint of stream.responses) {
+for await (const message of call.responses) {

-console.log('New checkpoint:', checkpoint.sequenceNumber)
+console.log('New checkpoint:', message.checkpoint?.sequenceNumber)

 }